websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference/system-scoped-search-configuration.md

 <!-- Wordsmith and expand-->

-**`nonbulkIndexingOverride`**: A value of "true" causes modified entities to always be reindexed one by one.
-For performance reasons, this setting is generally turned off in production.
+**`nonbulkIndexingOverride`**: Set this to true to force modified entities to be re-indexed one by one.
+For performance reasons, this setting is not recommended for production systems.

-**`synchronousExecutionOverride`**: A value of "true" causes reindexing of modified entities to always block until completed.
+**`synchronousExecutionOverride`**: Set this to true to block re-indexing of modified entities to always block until completed.
 For performance reasons, this setting is generally turned off in production.

 ## Engine Helper

 This entry has one repeatable property (use array syntax if you're defining via